We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A Healthline mom shares that one of her most appreciated gifts was a “mildly scented but hydrating hand lotion that was a lifesaver with continuous diaper changing and hand washing.”
+A Healthline mom shares that one of her most appreciated gifts was a “mildly scented but hydrating hand lotion that was a lifesaver with continuous diaper changing and handwashing.”

 Sometimes, shower time is the only “me time” new parents get.

 Sure, this may seem suspiciously like an item more for baby than for mom or dad, but in our book, anything that gives the adults of the household more of their time back is a win.

-Buy a cute basket or cloth bag and fill to the brim with witch hazel pads, nipple cream, good lotion, under eye gel pads, ear plugs, and a nice sitz bath solution.
+Buy a cute basket or cloth bag and fill it to the brim with witch hazel pads, nipple cream, good lotion, undereye gel pads, ear plugs, a donut cushion, and a nice sitz bath solution.

 Clothes can be one of the toughest gifts to buy for a person — but also one of the most personal and appreciated.

 “We had light bulbs out for months (and still do) because we have no time to think about it.
-A few months postpartum it seemed like our whole house was falling apart,” in the words of one Healthliner.
+A few months postpartum it seemed like our whole house was falling apart,” says one Healthliner.